strimzi/strimzi.github.io/_posts/2025-04-16-tha-various-tiers-of-tiered-storage.md

   When you want to add or remove brokers from your cluster, you will not need to move so many data between them as most of the data might be stored in the remote tier and are not affected at all when number of brokers in the cluster changes.

 Tiered storage might also improve the running costs of your cluster, because in many situations, the remote storage tier will be significantly cheaper than the local storage tier.
-But be careful, because this differ from use-case to use-case and from user-to-user.
+But be careful, as this differs from use case to use case and from user to user.
-The remote storage tier often use completely different pricing schemas.
+The remote storage tier often uses completely different pricing schemas.
 For example, with Amazon AWS S3 we already mentioned before, your price is calculated based on the amount of data you store there, but also based on the number of API calls you make.
 So while in most use-cases using object storage should be cheaper compared block storage, there might be some situations when the tiered storage is actually more expensive than the local storage tier.